codingABI/SolarPoweredSender/README.md

 ### Nonstop device runtime in days
 ![display runtime](assets/images/display_runtime.png)

 When the device is powered on and gets the first time (By DCF77 or manually set) this time will be set as boot time.
 The difference between the current time and the boot time will be shown here as runtime.
-When you manually set the time for a running device to a time before the boot time this time will be set as boot time.
+When due a DCF77 sync or you manually set the time for a running device to a time before the boot time this time will be set as boot time.

 ### Target solar panel orientation
 ![display servo orientation](assets/images/display_servoTargetDegree.png)